-Croatia: Electricity trading directions flow with Slovenia and Hungary21.
-January 2016. / SEE Energy News
+Croatia: Electricity trading directions flow with Slovenia and Hungary, SEE Energy News

 The Croatian TSO (HOPS) shares national borders with Serbia, Hungary, Bosnia and Herzegovina and Slovenia.
 Croatia is part of SCB block together with Slovenia and Bosnia.
 Croatia is an importer of electricity and located next to SMM block Serbia Montenegro Macedonia.

 The indicative annual NTC value for the Croatian/Bosnian border was set to 400 MW for both directions over the considered time frame.
 The indicative annual NTC value for the Croatian/Serbian border was set to 100 MW in the observed time frame for the Croatia to Serbia direction, and 200 MW in 2012, 150 MW in 2013 and 100 MW in 2014 for the Serbia to Croatia direction.

 The indicative annual NTC value for the Croatian/Hungarian border was set to 600 MW for direction from the Croatia to Hungary and 700 MW for the opposite direction, over the considered time frame.

 Month-ahead NTC values for January 2015 were set to:

 Croatia/Hungary border 700 MW – 1200 MW (for HR to HU direction) and 600 MW – 1000 MW (for HU to HR direction)